Forecasting high-dimensional functional time series with dual-factor structures

-where $\bb{\phi}(u)$ is a vector of length $r$, with each entry being functional, it is the features common to all sets of functional time series; $\bb{F}_t$ is an $r\times k$ matrix; $\bb{\lambda}^{(i)}(u)$ is a vector of length $k$, with each entry being functional, it is specific for each $i\in\{1, \ldots, T\}$, which reflects the specific characteristic (heterogeneity) of each set of functional time series; and $\epsilon_{t}^{(i)}(u)$ is white noise idiosyncratic process that has no serial dependence \citep[see, e.g.,][]{lam2011estimation,lam2012factor}.
-We term $\bb{\phi}(u)$ and $\bb{\lambda}^{(i)}(u)$ the front factor loading and back factor loading, respectively, \cite{wang2019factor} also use these terms for their model.
-The difference is that in their work the factor loadings are scalar-valued while in the proposed model the factor loadings are function-valued.
+where $\bb{\phi}(u)$ is a vector of length $r$, with each entry being function-valued, that is, the features common to all sets of FTS; $\bb{F}_t$ is an $r\times k$ matrix; $\bb{\lambda}^{(i)}(u)$ is a vector of length $k$, with each entry being function-valued, that is, specific for each $i\in\{1, 2, \ldots, N\}$, which reflects the specific characteristic (heterogeneity) of each FTS; and $\epsilon_{t}^{(i)}(u)$ is a white noise idiosyncratic process that has no serial dependence \citep[see, e.g.,][]{lam2011estimation,lam2012factor}.
+We term $\bb{\phi}(u)$ and $\bb{\lambda}^{(i)}(u)$ as front-loading and back-loading, respectively \citep[see also][]{wang2019factor}.
+The difference is that the factor loadings are scalar-valued in their work, while in our proposed model the factor loadings are function-valued.
 This extension allows our model to be more general.